asbasi/Token-Passing-Protocol-Simulator/README.md

 # Token-Passing-Protocol-Simulator
-Token passing protocol based LAN simulator written in Java.
+Simulates a LAN network that uses a token passing protocol.
+Written in Java.
 Uses a negative exponential distribution to simulate the packet arrival rate.